-Mild iodine deficiency has recently been noticed in many young and pregnant women in the UK.
+There is evidence that many of us in the UK may not be getting enough iodine, particularly in pregnancy and especially if avoiding certain foods (e.g. vegetarians and vegans).
 While most adults following a diet containing milk, dairy products and fish should be able to meet their iodine requirements, an iodine supplement can help meet iodine needs for those who don't consume enough iodine-rich foods on a regular basis.

 More information on iodine (here).

 Zinc is found in many foods.
 Shellfish, milk, dairy products and eggs are particularly good sources.
 Plant food sources of zinc include: